ChronicNetwork/Governance/proposals/06 - Create Smart Contract With all CHT presale donations/Testing-Process.md

 - [DAO DAO v1 official release](https://github.com/DA0-DA0/dao-contracts/releases/tag/v1.0.0)
 - [Chronic Network Code ID Log](https://github.com/ChronicNetwork/documentation/blob/main/smart-contracts/Code-ID%20Log.csv)

 With this information, one is able to accurately verify that the smart contracts that are being used have been audited and are identical to the ones built by the DA0-DA0 team.
+HUGE respect to those contributing to DA0-DA0 :)

 This wiki describes the process on [how to verify smart contracts](https://github.com/DA0-DA0/dao-contracts/wiki/Verifying-DAO-DAO-v1-contracts).